C# Dictionary: Complete Guide [2022]

 Can key and value be of the same type?

-In C#, key and value of a dictionary can have the same type.
+In C#, the key and value of a dictionary can have the same type.
 For example, to create a string-to-string mapping, we can use a Dictionary<string, string>

 .

-- Dictionary usage
+- C# Dictionary Example

 - Initialization